Basics

 Step 7: Identity Verification

-Amazon will ask you to upload your trade licence and a proof-of-address document.
+Amazon will ask you to upload your trade license and a proof-of-address document.
 You may also be asked to complete a video call verification.
 During the call, an Amazon representative may ask you to show your ID on camera and confirm your identity and business details.
 Have your original documents on hand, not photocopies.

 Step 8: Wait for Approval